“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 About (1):

 Consider the following scenario: Suppose you hire someone to kidnap an individual and place them in a community of people.
 In general, the kidnapped individuals adapt well and find contentment in their new environment.
 However, a small percentage experience such profound dissatisfaction that they desperately wish to leave.
-Also, a non-negligible percentage of the people will at some point get tortuted by the community.
+Also, a non-negligible percentage of the people will at some point get gratuitously tortuted by the community.
 Unfortunately, there is no way to exit the community; the only available escape is suicide.
 Clearly, such an action would be morally indefensible.
 This is precisely the ethical concern outlined in point (1).

 About (2):